How to find a therapist (in 5 easy steps)

 I often tell people that finding a therapist is kind of like dating.
 You can only tell so much by looking at a photo and reading their profile.
 Then, there's the fact that many therapists may have a profile online but are not currently accepting new clients.
 By sending an email, you will save yourself the task of leaving voicemail messages and playing phone tag back and forth with multiple therapists.
 Also, you can weed out by speed of return contact.
 And, if you don't want to go through insurance (or you can afford not to), you can say that in your email.

 Do not provide too much personal detail in this email.
 It is not a private mode of communication and that therapist may not even respond, which might make you feel uncomfortable.
-If you need sliding scale services, as about it in this initial email.
+If you need sliding scale services, ask about it in this initial email.
 You don’t want to find out later that you will not be able to afford to work with this person.

 Here’s a template for an initial email: